Flash is required to view this site, download here.

 Summer 2007: Östergötland: Norrköping, Söderköping, Stegeborg, Götavirke and the battle at Bråvalla.

-Autumn 2007: Härkeberga church from Middle Ages with ceilingpaintings by Albertus Pictor.
+Autumn 2007: Härkeberga church from Middle Age with ceilingpaintings by Albertus Pictor.

 Autumn 2007: Habo church a wooden cathedral from 1741 with every inch covered with paintings.